osirislab/CSAW-RED-2020-Quals/rev/LanguageIsSimplyPerfect/README.md

 # Challenge public text:

-"During our CS archealogy quest we stumbled across this partially corrupted magnetic tape that seems to contain some code of the ancients.
-Appearently during the read-out two numbers have been replaced with the non-excuting characters '|'' and '$'.
+"During our CS archaeology quest we stumbled across this partially corrupted magnetic tape that seems to contain some code of the ancients.
+Apparently during the read-out two numbers have been replaced with the non-executing characters '|'' and '$'.
 Which integers do these two need to become to make the code return the value 832040?"

-Write the answer as flag{a,b} where a is the integer representing '|' and b is the integer representing '$'.
+Write the answer as flag{a,b} where “a” is the integer representing '|' and “b” is the integer representing '$'.

 # Deployment